Pinterest Hidden Image

 Yes, if you don't require gluten-free millionaires shortbread, you can make the base with a vegan classic shortbread crust using plain flour instead of almond flour.

-Vegan millionaire slices will keep in a sealed container in the fridge for up to a week.
-If, and that's a big "IF" you can keep your hands off of them 🙂
+Vegan millionaire slices can be kept in a sealed container in the fridge for up to a week.

 stack of caramel slices on a metal tray with sea salt on top.Pin